Ayayaaa123/IE172Project/README.md

 - Install dash, dash_bootstrap_components, pandas, numpy, psycopg2, datetime
 - Create a folder inside the IE172Project and name it assets
 - Add the bootstrap.css inside the assets folder
-- Create another folder inside the IE172Project and name it app
+- Create another folder inside the IE172Project and name it apps
+- Add sidebar.py, topnavbar.py, and dbconnect.py inside the apps folder
+- Create another folder inside the apps folder and name it records
-- Add the sidebar.py inside the app folder
+- Add owner.py inside the records folder

+SQL
+- Create a database inside SQL
+- Input the SQL credentials on dbconnect.py